-Peter F. Riley Senior Executive Vice President, General Counsel and Secretary
+Peter F. Riley Former Senior Executive Vice President, General Counsel & Secretary

-Our Senior Executive Vice President, General Counsel & Secretary manages business and legal aspects of complex transactions, particularly in the negotiation of critical contracts.
-He participates in the development of corporate policies, procedures and programs, and provides counsel and guidance on various legal matters.
-Mr. Riley also leads the operations of the Company's minor league baseball team, the Aviators, located in the Summerlin MPC.
+Mr. Riley served as our Senior Executive Vice President, General Counsel & Secretary during all of 2022 and through March 31, 2023.
+In that role he managed business and legal aspects of complex transactions, particularly in the negotiation of critical contracts.
+He also participated in the development of corporate policies, procedures and programs, and provided counsel and guidance on various legal matters.
+Mr. Riley also led the operations of the Company's minor league baseball team, the Aviators, located in the Summerlin MPC.
+As previously noted, Mr. Riley's employment is being terminated without cause effective May 30, 2023.